Amu Darya: History

 The question of finding a route between the Oxus valley and India has been of concern historically.
 A direct route crosses extremely high mountain passes in the Hindu Kush and isolated areas like Kafiristan.
 Some in Britain feared that the Empire of Russia, which at the time wielded great influence over the Oxus area, would overcome these obstacles and find a suitable route through which to invade British India – but this never came to pass.
 The area was taken over by Russia during the Russian conquest of Turkestan.

 The Soviet Union became the ruling power in the early 1920s and expelled Mohammed Alim Khan.
 It later put down the Basmachi movement and killed Ibrahim Bek.
-A large refugee population of Central Asians, including Turkmen, Tajiks and Uzbeks, fled to northern Afghanistan.
+A large refugee population of Central Asians, including Turkmen, Tajiks, and Uzbeks, fled to northern Afghanistan.
 In the 1960s and 1970s the Soviets started using the Amu Darya and the Syr Darya to irrigate extensive cotton fields in the Central Asian plain.
 Before this time, water from the rivers was already being used for agriculture, but not on this massive scale.
-The Qaraqum Canal, Karshi Canal, and Bukhara Canal were among the larger of the irrigation diversions built.
+The Qaraqum Canal, Karshi Canal, and Bukhara Canal were among the largest of the irrigation diversions built.
 However, the Main Turkmen Canal, which would have diverted water along the dry Uzboy River bed into central Turkmenistan, was never built.
-The 1970s, in the course of the Soviet–Afghan War, Soviet forces used the valley to invade Afghanistan through Termez.
+In the course of the Soviet–Afghan War in the 1970s, Soviet forces used the valley to invade Afghanistan through Termez.
 The Soviet Union fell in the 1990s and Central Asia split up into the many smaller countries that lie within or partially within the Amu Darya basin.

 During the Soviet era, a resource-sharing system was instated in which Kyrgyzstan and Tajikistan shared water originating from the Amu and Syr Daryas with Kazakhstan, Turkmenistan, and Uzbekistan in summer.
 In return, Kyrgyzstan and Tajikistan received Kazakh, Turkmen, and Uzbek coal, gas, and electricity in winter.
 After the fall of the Soviet Union this system disintegrated and the Central Asian nations have failed to reinstate it.
-Inadequate infrastructure, poor water-management, and outdated irrigation methods all exacerbate the issue.
+Inadequate infrastructure, poor water management, and outdated irrigation methods all exacerbate the issue.

 Siberian Tiger Introduction Project

-The Caspian tiger used to occur along the river's banks.
-After its extirpation, the Darya's delta was suggested as a potential site for the introduction of its closest surviving relative, the Siberian tiger.
+The Caspian tiger used to occur along the river's banks, but was last seen in the area in the 1970s.
+After its extirpation, the Amu Darya's delta was suggested as a potential site for the introduction of its closest surviving relative, the Siberian tiger.
 A feasibility study was initiated to investigate if the area is suitable and if such an initiative would receive support from relevant decision makers.
 A viable tiger population of about 100 animals would require at least 5000 km2 of large tracts of contiguous habitat with rich prey populations.
 Such habitat is not available at this stage and cannot be provided in the short term.
 The proposed region is therefore unsuitable for the reintroduction, at least at this stage.